donnytian/Npoi.Mapper/README.md

 # Npoi.Mapper
 Convention based mapper between strong typed object and Excel data via NPOI.
+This project comes up with a task of my work, I am using it a lot in my project.
 Feel free to file bugs or raise pull requests...

 ## Install